bregydoc/blackholeDB/README.md

 HoleDB uses [IPFS](https://ipfs.io) as decentralized filesystem, and [BadgerDB](https://github.com/dgraph-io/badger) for store the local key value pairs.

-**Warning:** BlackHole is work in progress, don't use in production.
+**Warning:** BlackHole is work in progress, please don't use in production.

 ## How it Works
 BlackHoleDB create an encrypted file into IPFS filesystem and this return an Qm name (the decentralized path),